Chitrali cuisine: Soups

 One of the most important elements in Chitrali cuisine is the importance of soups, usually eaten as the main dish accompanied by bread and fruit.
 The cold climate of Chitral is one of the factors contributing to the popularity of soups in Chitrali cuisine.

-Kalli A noodle soup made with minced beef and hand-cut whole wheat noodles.
+Kalli: A noodle soup made with minced beef and hand-cut whole wheat noodles.
 It is very similar to the Central Asian laghman and is probably of Chinese origin.

-Leganu Made with tiny lentil-flour dumplings and unlike most Chitrali cuisine it is often quite spicy.
+Leganu: Made with tiny lentil-flour dumplings and unlike most Chitrali cuisine it is often quite spicy.

-Lajhaik Similar to the Kashmiri hareesa, it is a thick soup of whole wheat and barley grains slowly stewed together with lamb, beef or duck.
+Lajhaik: Similar to the Kashmiri hareesa, it is a thick soup of whole wheat and barley grains slowly stewed together with lamb, beef or duck.

-Khhamalogh A soup consisting of the skulls of sheep, goats or cattle crushed and slowly simmered for many hours.
+Khhamalogh: A soup consisting of the skulls of sheep, goats or cattle crushed and slowly simmered for many hours.

-Kawirogh A light soup made with dried wild capers and meat.
-Very popular in the summer as it is supposed to have a cooling and blood-thinning affect.
+Kawirogh: A light soup made with dried wild capers and meat.
+Very popular in the summer as it is supposed to have a cooling and blood-thinning effect.